 Since female pattern hair loss is the most common cause of perimenopausal hair loss, here are the main symptoms you should watch out for:

 However, not all perimenopausal women develop female pattern hair loss.
 Still, some might find that their hair is falling out due to hormone-induced telogen effluvium [7].
-If that is your case, you may only experience diffuse hair thinning and in some cases, a burning sensation on your scalp
+If that is your case, you may only experience diffuse hair thinning and in some cases, a burning sensation on your scalp.

-While this is not necessarily induced by perimenopause, ageing can also determine changes in your hair texture, as your follicles become smaller and produce fine strands [18].
+While this is not necessarily induced by perimenopause, ageing can also determine changes in your hair texture, as your follicles become smaller and produce fine hair strands [18].
 This can make your hair feel thinner without experiencing significant hair loss.

 There are several things you can do to prevent perimenopausal hair loss.
 Here are some of the most effective: